d-asensio/new-relic-apdex-board/README.md

       }
     }

-    return Math.abs(~endIndex)
+    return endIndex + 1
   }
 ```
 > Find this method at: `src/models/host.model.js`

-So it is discarding the half of the possibilities on each iteration of the `while` loop, so `O(log n)`.
+It is discarding half of the possibilities on each iteration of the `while` loop, so `O(log n)`.

 A nice optimization is that as an effect of sorting the app records right before inserting them to the host, it happens that the real cost is `O(1)` at this point (for the insertion operation of each new app I mean) since the binary search do not iterate through any record being the smallest app already at the end of the `host._apps` array.

-This way all the heavy work is handled by the performant [`std::sort` C++ 11 function](https://github.com/v8/v8/blob/4b9b23521e6fd42373ebbcb20ebe03bf445494f9/src/runtime/runtime-typedarray.cc#L135) I aforementioned which is unbeatable by any sorting algorithm that one could implement in javascript (I believe).
+This way all the heavy work is handled by the [`std::sort` C++ 11 function](https://github.com/v8/v8/blob/4b9b23521e6fd42373ebbcb20ebe03bf445494f9/src/runtime/runtime-typedarray.cc#L135) I aforementioned which is unbeatable by any sorting algorithm that one could implement in javascript (I believe).

 ### Deleting an app from the host